michael-collins/digital-design/README.md

-# My Awesome Book
+# Digital Design

-This file file serves as your book's preface, a great place to describe your book's content and ideas.
+This book contains topics and assignments used for teaching digital design.